keller-mark/blog/2025-09-29-thoughts-on-ai.md

 ### LLMs lower the cost of software

+### Alternative section title: The era of slopbowls and slopforks

 <!--### LLMs lower the cost of code that previously required a library; LLMs increase developer confidence (too much?)-->

 As it has now become very low cost to generate code using LLMs, it lowers the barrier to asking the LLM to generate utility (or other low-level) functions that a developer would have historically reached for a library to achieve.